 Case Study 1: Secondary Hypertension

-A 47-year-old female patient underwent a 24-day treatment program at The Center for Chronic Disorders for treatment of hypertension due to kidney damage.
-The patient’s problem began at age 17 when she was admitted to the hospital for obstruction of the right kidney.
+A 47-year-old female client underwent a 24-day Maharishi Ayurveda treatment program for treatment of hypertension due to kidney damage.
+Her health concerns began at age 17 when she was admitted to the hospital for obstruction of the right kidney.
 She underwent surgery to relieve the obstruction; however, the kidney had been damaged.
 She was told this damage would be permanent and, as a result, she could expect to have elevated blood pressures for the rest of her life.
-For the following thirty years the patient had widely varying blood pressures, with most pressures being significantly elevated.
+For the following thirty years she had widely varying blood pressures, with most pressures being significantly elevated.

-Blood pressure readings were obtained during the two months preceding treatment at The Center and averaged 146/97.
+Blood pressure readings were obtained during the two months preceding her Ayurvedic treatment program and averaged 146/97.
 (Blood pressure is considered high when the upper number, the systolic pressure, is 140 or higher, or when the lower number, the diastolic pressure, is 90 or higher.)
-During the 24-day Chronic Disorders Program, the patient received a multimodality in-residence program, including the use of the newly introduced Vedic Sound Therapy which the patient felt played a central role in her subsequent improvement.

-Following in-residence treatment, the patient was placed on a home program including dietary recommendations and specific herbal preparations.
-Within a few days of leaving The Center, the patient’s blood pressure dropped significantly and became normal.
+Following her in-residence stay, the client was given a program to follow at home, including dietary recommendations and specific herbal preparations.
+Within a few days of leaving, her blood pressure dropped significantly and became normal.

 Case Study 2: Diabetes Type II, Hypertension, and Depression